One repo. One runner. Zero infrastructure.

 Productivity

-The core category is the set that makes aeon autonomous rather than just scheduled.
-It groups into three clusters: self-evolution & self-healing (autoresearch evolves an existing skill through four scored variations; create-skill generates a new one from a sentence; skill-health / skill-evals detect, skill-repair fixes, self-improve tunes), fleet & self-replication (spawn-instance, fleet-control, fleet-scorecard, and the contributor-reward → distribute-tokens pay-your-contributors flywheel), and autonomous real-world action (external-feature ships code to watched repos unprompted, deploy-prototype ships live web apps to Vercel, vuln-scanner finds and responsibly discloses real vulnerabilities).
+The core and evolution packs - plus a few high-blast-radius skills from dev and crypto - are the set that makes aeon autonomous rather than just scheduled.
+They group into three clusters: self-evolution & self-healing (autoresearch evolves an existing skill through four scored variations; create-skill generates a new one from a sentence; skill-health detects, skill-repair fixes, self-improve tunes), fleet & self-replication (spawn-instance, fleet-control and its fleet scorecard, plus the distribute-tokens pay-your-contributors flywheel), and autonomous real-world action (feature ships code to watched repos unprompted, deploy-prototype ships live web apps to Vercel, vuln-scanner finds and responsibly discloses real vulnerabilities).
 Per-skill mechanics, exit taxonomies, and the health→repair contract live in docs/CORE.md.

 Anatomy of a skill